-If you become estranged from your family during your course, or if you are thinking of estranging yourself, please contact us as soon as you can so we can advise and support you.
-For example, we can help you to secure appropriate funding and housing and to try and minimise the impact on your studies.
+If you become estranged from your family during your course, or if you are thinking of estranging yourself, please contact us as soon as you can so we can advise and support you with practical issues such as funding and housing options to help minimise the impact on your studies.
 We can also offer emotional support via our Counselling Service, including if you are finding it difficult to decide what to do.

 If you are interested in hear about other people's experiences of estrangement, the charity Standalone has produced some podcasts which you may like to listen to.
 Also, Estranged and Care Experienced Students (EaCES) in the UK have written a handbook.

 There is guidance for estranged students on the UCAS website about applying, and about coming to university.